Murshad87/clothing-website/README.md

-# clothing-website
-# Al Malka Garments and Boutique Center  Welcome to the official website of Al Malka Garments and Boutique Center, located in Malka, Pakistan.
-We offer quality clothing and stylish boutique designs for kids and adults.
-Contact us via phone/WhatsApp at +92 301 240009 or visit us at VX3H+XP6 نزد ہسپتال چوک, Malka.
+# Al Malka Garments & Boutique Center

+Welcome to the official repository for **Al Malka Garments & Boutique Center**, a clothing and boutique business based in Malka, Pakistan.
+This website showcases our latest collections and provides contact information for customers.

+## Features
+- Modern and responsive design
+- Google Maps integration for location
+- WhatsApp contact support
+- Easy to customize and expand

+## Contact
+📍 VX3H+XP6, Near Hospital Chowk, Malka, Pakistan
+📞 +92 301 240009 (WhatsApp available)

+## License
+© 2025 Al Malka Garments & Boutique Center.
+All Rights Reserved.